ttelcl/lcl-bike-app/instructions.md

-  - For the two Unit Test projects (`UnitTests.Database` and `UnitTests.DataWrangling`), the content should be like below, with `<<<your-connection-string-for-biketests>>>` replaced by your biketests' connection string. and minus the comment.
+  - For the two Unit Test projects (`UnitTests.Database` and `UnitTests.DataWrangling`), the content should be like below, with `<<<your-connection-string-for-biketests>>>` replaced by your biketests' connection string.
+    - The "_comments" field isn't actually
+      used, it is just for your convenience, to help keeping multiple `secrets.json` files apart (if JSON would have supported comments it would have been a comment instead).

     ```json
-    // User secrets for the Unit Test projects
     {
+      "_comments": [
+        "User secrets for the Unit Test projects"
+      ],
       "TestDb": {
         "ConnectionString": "<<<your-connection-string-for-biketests>>>"
       }